 Duke of Edinburgh's Award

-Students are expected to learn a new skill, participate in physical activities and undertake community service in addition to preparing for and taking part in an overnight camping expedition.
+Students are expected to learn a new skill, participate in physical activities and undertake community service in addition to preparing for, and taking part in, overnight camping expeditions.

 The Bronze Award is open to students at Esher High School in Year 10.
 The application process begins at the start of the Autumn term and students will have training sessions in school to prepare them for the Expedition.
 They will also attend a weekly after school club.

 To achieve your Bronze Award, you must complete the following for one hour a week, for either 3 or 6 months: